commerceguys/addressing/README.md

 Manipulates postal addresses, meant to identify a precise recipient location for shipping or billing purposes.

 Features:
-- Countries, with translations for over 250 locales
+- Countries, with translations for over 250 locales.
+Powered by [CLDR](http://cldr.unicode.org) v42.
 - Address formats for over 200 countries
 - Subdivisions (administrative areas, localities, dependent localities) for 44 countries
 - Both latin and local subdivision names, when relevant (e.g: Okinawa / 沖縄県)